kbat/mc-tools/README.md

     read tallies from **mctal** files into a [Tally](https://github.com/kbat/mc-tools/blob/master/mctools/mcnp/mctal.py)
     object.
 This API allows to convert **mctal** files into any format.
-It should work with any tallies except of the kcode data and tallies with perturbation records.
+It should work with any tallies and kcode records.
+Tallies with perturbation records are not supported.
+[//]: # (and tallies after the first kcode record are not read)
   * [mctal2root](https://github.com/kbat/mc-tools/blob/master/mctools/mcnp/mctal2root.py)
     script converts a mctal file into the [ROOT](http://root.cern.ch) format.
 The tallies are saved as [THnSparse](https://root.cern.ch/doc/master/classTHnSparse.html) histograms.